 Regular updates will also be posted to our Facebook page and Twitter account (@AMNH).

 This is one of the museum's most popular annual seasonal exhibitions.
 Butterflies and moths make up a large group of insects known as the Order Lepidoptera (lep-i-DOP-ter-ah).
 The name—from the Greek lepido, "scale," and ptera, "wings"—refers to a prominent feature of adult butterflies and moths, the tiny scales that cover the wings and the rest of the body.

 Adult butterflies are wonderfully diverse in shape, size, and color.
 Active during the day, they live almost everywhere around the world, from Arctic tundra to tropical rain forests.

-The butterfly begins life as an egg, emerges as a caterpillar, and then undergoes a complete change in body form during development--a dramatic metamorphosis.
+The butterfly begins life as an egg, emerges as a caterpillar, and then undergoes a complete change in body form during development.